-The proposal is a non-project action with no associated development.
-The purpose of the Capital Facilities Plan is to provide an overview of projected student enrollment growth and school capacities, including planned facilities, over a six-year planning period to address future growth and development.
-To that extent, the future development and/or renovation of school facilities may involve environmental impacts.
-Additional impervious surfaces such as buildings, play structures, parking lots, play surfaces and sidewalks could increase stormwater runoff.
-Emissions to air could be impacted due to cars and buses accessing the site as well as the buildings heating (HVAC) systems and emergency generators.
-The development and renovations could increase the school capacity and thus increase the production of noise due to more students and school-related activities on site.
-The production, storage, or release of toxic or hazardous substances is not anticipated in schools.
+The proposal is a non-project action (adoption of the PROS Plan) with no associated development.
+The future development and/or renovation of park facilities may involve the listed environmental impacts.
+Additional impervious surfaces such as play structures, parking lots, play surfaces and sidewalks could increase discharge to water.
+Emissions to air could be impacted due to cars accessing the site.
+Depending on the type of park or recreation facility developed, the production of noise could increase due to more activities on site.
+The production, storage, or release of toxic or hazardous substances is not anticipated at any parks or recreation sites.